DRSchlaubi/omsi-version-manager/README.md

 - Run `cd '..\Omsi - France'`
 - Uninstall Omsi from steam (this won't actually do anything, apart from making steam re-validate files)
 - Run `./activate.ps1`
+- Install Omsi again and choose al the DLCs you want to add

 # Start
 - Exit steam